Originally published EV Obsession.

 Elon is thoughtful.

-Again (coming back to the first point a bit), Elon doesn’t just shoot over some catchphrases or generic answers, at least not very often.
-He turns a question into a seminar in whatever the topic might be.
+Elon doesn’t just shoot over some catchphrases or generic answers — at least, not very often.
+He turns a question into an enlightening college seminar in whatever the topic might be.

 Partly because we respect thoughtful behavior, and partly because we love it that Elon cares and engages with us enough to spend the time on such things, many of us love this aspect of his character.

-Speaking of caring… we are repeatedly impressed with this very important point.
+Speaking of caring, I am repeatedly impressed with how much heart he puts into his work, and I’m sure many other people love this as well.
 Elon cares.
 He cares about others, doesn’t want “jerks” on his teams messing up people’s work atmosphere, wants the customer to be happy (and sometimes goes to absurd lengths to make them so), and wants to spend his life helping society.

 At least since he “hit it big” with PayPal, Elon has dedicated an absurd amount of his breathing life, and his cash, to helping society.
 Tesla Motors is about combatting global warming, cleaning the air, building the safest cars on the planet, and making products that excite and inspire people.
 SpaceX is about helping to make the human species interplanetary, both for boosting our long-term survival odds as well as for bringing unprecedented adventure and exploration to another generation.
 SolarCity is about transitioning to a clean, abundant, and socioeconomically decentralized source of electricity generation.